thomasyang44/sko-tech-academy/docs/agenda/agenda.md

 ## APAC - Korea (8/1 - 8/4)
 <a name="2022Korea"></a>
 ??? note summary "Expand to view"

     This event will be 4 days long with the following agenda:

-    This event will be 4 days long with the following agenda: